How to screenshot on Surface Pro

 Surface Screenshot: Shortcut Keys

-There is another quick way to activate the Snip & Sketch tool by using Windows 10 shortcut keys.
+On Windows PC, there is a quick way to activate the Snip & Sketch tool using Windows 10 shortcut keys.
 To do that:

-1. On your keyboard, press and hold the Windows key & Shift key and then press and release the S key.
+1. Press and hold the Windows key & Shift key, and press and release the S key.

 2. It will launch the Snip & Sketch tool with the screen clipping mode, so you can select and capture any area you want immediately.